CEM-KEA/whoknows_monitor/README.md

   Monitors containerized applications, collecting information about CPU, memory, network, and filesystem usage for each running container.
 This is essential for identifying performance issues in containerized workloads.

-- `nginx_exporter`

-  Gathers metrics from the Nginx server, such as request counts, response statuses, and processing times.
-This helps analyze traffic patterns and server health.

 - `promtail`

   A log collector for Loki.
 It scrapes logs from applications and systems running on the application VM and ships them to Loki for centralized storage and querying.